senjansen/hacktiv8/README.md

-# Andreas' Hacktiv8 Journey - Batch 34 - Humble Fox
+# Hacktiv8 Journey - Batch 34 - Humble Fox
 Hacktiv8 Full Stack JavaScript Immersive Course

 This is a repository for my activity in Hacktiv8 Full Stack JavaScript Immersive Course in 2019.